 Meetings take place as needed and are announced in the bulletin or on this website.

 For more information or questions, please contact:

 Senior Fellowship Program

-The Senior Fellowship Program is the senior citizens (60+) of our parish and community.
-Every Wednesday seniors are invited to join us for activities such as exercising in the Uhen Center, playing cards/games, book club, or socialize.
+The Senior Fellowship Program is for seniors (60+) of our parish and community.
+Seniors are invited to join us for activities such as exercising in the Uhen Center, playing cards/games, book club, or socialize.
 Lunch will be served for seniors and their guests for a suggested donation of $3.50.
 We ask those wishing to join us for lunch to RSVP the number of people attending by Monday morning before noon.